rodlie/natron-plugins/Filter/Chromatic_Aberation/README.md

-# Chromatic Aberation
+# Chromatic Aberration

-Create a Chromatic Aberation effect , similar to the one found in Blender.
+Create a Chromatic Aberration effect , similar to the one found in Blender.
 ![Screenshot](Resources/Screenshot.png)